Fantastic wines, au courant cuisine, sticker-price delight in Mendocino County.

 Anderson Valley Pinot Noir (plus one from the nearby Comptche appellation) is the specialty at the next stop, Phillips Hill Winery, but for lovers of whites the winery also makes Chardonnay, Riesling, and Gewürztraminer.
-Tastings take place in a former apple-drying barn from the 1880s.
+Tastings take place outside a former apple-drying barn from the 1880s.

 Philo Apple Farm